carpentries-incubator/lesson-R-packaging/_episodes/07-dependencies.md

 ## What are dependencies?

 Very often, our own code uses functions from a different package.
-For instance, we used some functions from the package `testthat` in a previous episode (FIXME).
+For instance, we used some functions from the package `testthat` in our previous [episode about testing](../05-testing).
 When that's the case, we need the potential users of our package to, at least, have those other packages also installed in their machines.
 The, so to say, sub-packages, are the dependencies of our package.